masbentor/scheduler/README.md

 - ✅ Automatic weight calculation based on day type
 - ✅ Special handling for holidays on weekends
 - ✅ Support for custom weight configuration
+- ✅ Intelligent long weekend detection:
+  - Identifies holiday periods of 3 or more days
+  - Automatically detects and assigns higher weights to middle days
+  - Handles overlapping holidays and special cases

 ### 4. Database Schema
 The system uses SQLite with SQLAlchemy ORM and includes the following tables: